hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 ### Finding plasmids

 If there are multiple contigs in the assembly, it could mean that either mena that there are plasmid(s) in addition to the chromosome, and/or there are multiple chromosomes.
 The program [Platon](https://github.com/oschwengers/platon)  can take in the final assembly as input, and output likely plasmids.
-We have included Platon in the `urops-assembly` environment, so to use it, run `conda activate urops-assembly` first.
+We have included Platon in the `ap-main` environment, so to use it, run `conda activate ap-main` first.
 See [Platon's documentation](https://github.com/oschwengers/platon) for instructions on how to use it and how to interpret the results.
 Bear in mind that Platon may miss out plasmids sometimes.

 ## Tips